piguycs/neonctl-rs/README.md

 # Why?

 neonctl is slow.
 Later I realised that their api also very slow, but the sunk cost fallacy will keep me going.

+## haiatus

+I need to use neon for a project, and the free tier only allows one project.
+So this has to go on a haiatus, as I wont be able to test it without affecting my project.
+I might still add features to this, as I plan on using neonctl-rs instead of the js version of neonctl, or I might decide that it is worth it to upgrade to a higher tier just to continue working on an side-project.

 ![](./assets/hyperfine.png)